adamsilver/adamsilver.io-jekyll/_posts/2015-08-16-progressively-enhanced-javascript.md

 Most of us care about users, but most of us also fail in execution.
 Before we get to why let's first define Progressive Enhancement.

-> Progressive Enhancement ensures we give everyone a suitable experience for everyone; Then, where necessary, creating a better, enhanced experience for those using a more capable browser.
+> Progressive Enhancement ensures we give everyone a useful experience; Then, where necessary, creating a better, enhanced experience for those using a more capable browser.

-Progessive Enhancement applies to CSS too.
+Progessive Enhancement applies to HTML and CSS too.
 But Javascript is where most of us struggle.
 We don't seem to know how to write Javascript in a progressively enhanced way.

 ## Progressive Enhancement myths